Explore generative AI

 Let’s start by using a chat interface to submit prompts to a generative AI model.
 In this exercise, we’ll use a small language model that is useful for general chat solutions in low bandwidth scenarios.

 Note: If your browser supports WebGPU, the chat playground uses the Microsoft Phi 3 Mini model running on your computer’s GPU.
-If not, the SmolLM2 model is used, running on CPU - with reduced response-generation quality.
+If not, the Microsoft Phi 2 model is used, running on CPU - with reduced response-generation quality.
 Performance for either model may vary depending on the available memory in your computer and your network bandwidth to download the model.
+On older or low-spec devices, you may get more reliable behavior by switching to the None model even if CPU or GPU is available.
 After opening the app, use the ?
 (About this app) icon in the chat area to find out more.

 1. In a web browser, open the Chat Playground at https://aka.ms/chat-playground.